-Australian Grandmother Sentenced To Die In Malaysia For Drug Smuggling
+Australian Woman Sentenced To Die In Malaysia For Drug Smuggling

 "An appeal will be filed in the Federal Court — the final appeal," lawyer Muhamed Shafee told CNN.

-She was scheduled to catch a connecting flight, but was detained after she put her bags through an airport security scanner, and more than three pounds of crystal methamphetamine was detected inside one of the bags.
+She was scheduled to catch a connecting flight but was detained after she put her bags through an airport security scanner and more than 3 pounds of crystal methamphetamine was detected inside one of the bags.

-Exposto, a mother of four and a grandmother, said she had no idea she was carrying the drugs.
+Exposto, a mother of four, said she had no idea she was carrying the drugs.

 She had traveled to China to meet up with a man who said he was an American service member with whom she had developed an online romance.

-Customs officers found the drugs stitched into the lining of the bag given to her by the man who said his name was "Captain Daniel Smith" from the U.S. Special Forces, reports the Australian Broadcasting Corporation.
+Customs officers found the drugs stitched into the lining of the bag given to her by the man who said his name was "Captain Daniel Smith" from the "US Special Forces," reports the Australian Broadcasting Corp.

 Exposto said she thought she was carrying a bag full of clothes for him.